nilscox/cah/README.md

 ### CRUD routes

-`create`, `read`, `update` and `delete` object are the essentials operations that provide CRUD routes.
-Some of CAH's objects are availible this way.
+`create`, `read`, `update` and `delete` objects are the essentials operations provided by CRUD routes.
+Some of CAH's objects (aka. models) are availible via CRUD endpoints.

 All CRUD routes allow theses methods:
 ```
-GET    /api/admin/<model>: retrieve all instances of a model
+GET    /api/admin/<model>: retrieve all objects
-GET    /api/admin/<model>/<id>: retrieve a specific instance of a model
+GET    /api/admin/<model>/<id>: retrieve a specific object
-POST   /api/admin/<model>: create a new instance of a model
+POST   /api/admin/<model>: create a new object
-PUT    /api/admin/<model>/<id>: update an existing model
+PUT    /api/admin/<model>/<id>: update an existing object
-PATCH  /api/admin/<model>/<id>: partial update an existing model
+PATCH  /api/admin/<model>/<id>: partial update an existing object
-DELETE /api/admin/<model>/<id>: delete an existing model
+DELETE /api/admin/<model>/<id>: delete an existing object
 ```

-> Note: partial updating allows to provide only some part of a model.
+> Note: partial updating allows to provide only some part of an object.
 The
 > payload sent with the request will be merged with the existing model
-> instance.
+> instance, and saved to the database.

+Some objects handle requests with a few <missing word> that are detailed in the next section (Other routes).

-The models that allow access over the CRUD routes are:
+The objects that allow access over the CRUD endpoints are:

 - `game`
 - `player`